NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

 Lesson 1: Configuring sites
 ---------------------------

-1. You want to manually reregister a specific domain controller’s SRV records.
+1. You want to manually reregister a specific domain controller's SRV records.
 Which service should you restart to accomplish this goal?

     a.  ***Netlogon***